Information for first-year students – Graduate Studies

-We want to inform you that within 3-4 days of submitting documents, you will receive your student number, login, and password to the SGH network by e-mail, as given in the online admission system (ISR).
+We would like to inform you that you should receive your student number, login, and password for the SGH network within 3-4 business days of submitting your admission documents.

 To start studying, you need to choose the right courses.